 During the service

 Collection bags will not be passed round during the service, instead, for those who are supporting the church financially, we will have a box at the door where you can leave your offerings.

-The preacher will not be wearing a mask during the service, although he will beforehand.
+The preacher will not be wearing a mask during the service.
 Because of this the pulpit has been moved to ensure that it is 4m from the congregation.